-With a mix of no-coder makers, solution pushers, and just great people you can learn from in this industry, we hope you gain insight into how your thought-starter can actually become a concept and then a finished product!
+With a mix of no-coder makers, solution pushers, and great people you can learn from in this industry, we hope you gain insight into how your thought starter can become a concept and a finished product!

 Keep reading to learn more!